-I am the Global CEO of Ogilvy Public Relations Worldwide, and I joined Ogilvy PR, Hong Kong in January 2005 as CEO for Asia Pacific.
+I am the Chairman of Ogilvy Public Relations Worldwide, and I joined Ogilvy PR, Hong Kong in January 2005 as CEO for Asia Pacific.

 Ogilvy PR spans the widest range of expertise among all our Ogilvy & Mather disciplines.
 We range from consumer marketing to very specialized B2B support; from consumer healthcare products to high end pharma and proprietary pharma research; from mass population behavior change to personalized molecular medicine; from new product launches to product liability crisis management; from repairing corporate reputations to building new CEO profiles; from working with the government as our client to lobbying the government for legislative or regulatory changes; from traditional mass media relations to the newest forms of social media.